run-llama/llama_index/docs/end_to_end_tutorials/dev_practices/e2e_evaluation.md

 Qualitative eval is more useful when generating long-form responses that are meant to be *helpful* but not necessarily completely accurate.

-Here are some resources on quantitative eval.

-Here are some resources on qualitative eval.

 ## Discovery - Sensitivity Testing